Travel & Transportation

 Domestic Air Travel

-Travel reservations should be made as far in advance of the required departure date as possible to take advantage of discount airfares.
-This usually requires booking 7 to 14 days in advance.
+Travel reservations should be made 7 to 14 days in advance of the required departure date to take advantage of discount airfares.
 The more flexible your schedule, the easier it is for you to find the lowest fare.

 Carleton will reimburse for one checked bag per person.
 If an additional bag fee is being claimed, justification for the additional bag must accompany the travel expense.